 - Financing – People finance health-related expenses every day – orthodontia for their children, lap band surgery, liposuction, etc. – because these elective procedures are not covered by health insurance plans.
 The monthly payments are usually very reasonable, and some loans require no down-payment or no payments at all for several months.
 Eye Consultants of Pennsylvania partners with Diamond Credit Union to offer affordable financing options for our patients.

 - Health Insurance – Many people think that health insurance plans never cover the cost of LASIK surgery.
 While most plans consider LASIK to be an “elective” procedure and, therefore, not covered, there are circumstances when they may consider paying something.
 If, for example, you suffer from dry eyes and are not able to wear contact lenses, or you’re unable to wear eyeglasses at work, there may be a “medical necessity” for your LASIK surgery.
 Other insurance plans may offer a discounted rate for LASIK surgery.

-- Health Savings Accounts (HSA) – Depending on your situation, you can use your excess balance in a Health Savings Account to pay for LASIK.
-You can even plan for it by putting extra contributions into your HSA.
+- Health Savings Accounts – Depending on your situation, you can use your excess balance in a Health Savings Account to pay for LASIK.
+You can even plan for it by putting extra contributions into your HAS.

 The cost of LASIK surgery should never be the only factor in your decision.
-Contact the cornea experts at Eye Consultants of Pennsylvania at (800) 762-7132 x 3245 to schedule a free evaluation and get started on the road to better vision.
+Contact the LASIK and cornea experts at Eye Consultants of Pennsylvania at (800) 762-7132 to schedule a free evaluation and get started on the road to better vision.